 Where Mr. Shubow Is Wrong

-If the Contemporary Neo-Classical, Neo-Victorian, Neo-whatever-classical-copy-style-they-might-be homes that are most of the newly built homes in America are might look like an alternative, almost all over the world, this is false.
+If the Contemporary Neo-Classical, Neo-Victorian, Neo-whatever-classical-copy-style-they-might-be homes that are most of the newly built homes in America might look like an alternative, almost all over the world, this is false.

 The architecture will be more and more limited to building materials that are industrially produced.
-It is more and more difficult to provide the auxiliary artsy elements to decorate such homes.
+It is more and more difficult to provide auxiliary artsy elements to decorate such homes.

-So this future will be a future of Greek classical elements maybe 3d printed in plastic or mass-produced elements as the Beethoven sculpture bust was made in cheap marble imitation.
+So this future will be a future of Greek classical elements, maybe 3d printed in plastic or mass-produced elements, as the Beethoven sculpture bust was made in cheap marble imitation.

 100 Years Ago

 Architects and Engineers developed the reinforced concrete 100 years ago.
 We use steel structures for more time.
-We have now high-tech insulations, steel, and glass for decades.
+We have now had high-tech insulations, steel, and glass for decades.

 People embraced cellular communications and smart devices because their lives are better this way, much better.
 To send paper mail when you can instantly text someone is just insane.
 Of course, something is lost, but much more is won this way.

-What Architects Really Need
+What Architects Need

-We, the architects, have lost the contact.
+We, the architects, have lost contact.
 We do need critical thinking coming from both ourselves and the public.
 We do need realistic criticism.

 I must admit that someone accepting that Mrs. Zaha Hadid’s new stadium just looks like a giant vagina is the fool little boy watching the clothes of the emperor.